igorkamyshev/farfetched/apps/website/docs/recipes/cache.md

 });
 ```

-Of course, we can just save both `$language` and `$region` to `.__.lowLevelAPI.sources` and use them in key generation process, but it is not the best solution.
-Final URL does not include the value of `$region` directly, it cares only if it is `"us"` or not, so we have to emphasize this fact in `.__.lowLevelAPI.sources`.
+Of course, we can just save both `$language` and `$region` to `.__.lowLevelAPI.sourced` and use them in key generation process, but it is not the best solution.
+Final URL does not include the value of `$region` directly, it cares only if it is `"us"` or not, so we have to emphasize this fact in `.__.lowLevelAPI.sourced`.
 To solve this issue, let's check internal implementation of [_Sourced_](/api/primitives/sourced) fields.

 ::: info
 [_Sourced_](/api/primitives/sourced) fields are special fields in Farfetched that are allows to use any combination of [_Stores_](https://effector.dev/docs/api/effector/store) and functions to define the final value of the field.